alexandrnikitin/blog/_drafts/high-performance-dotnet-by-example.md

 ![PerfView]({{ site.url }}{{ site.baseurl }}/images/high-performance-dotnet-by-example/PerfView.png)

-PerfView is a general purpose performance-analysis tool for .NET.
+PerfView is a general purpose performance analysis tool for .NET.
 It's like a Swiss army knife and can do many things, from CPU and Memory profiling to heap dump analysis, from capturing ETW events to hardware counters like CPU cache misses, branch mispredictions, etc. It has an ugly interface but after few ~~days~~ weeks you will find it functional.
+That's what it's called - "functional".
 I believe that PerfView is a great tool to have in your tool belt.
 It's FOSS with [the sources hosted on github.](https://github.com/Microsoft/perfview)